 Having a customized resume not only helps you get noticed by companies; it’s also an effective practice to help you find an employer you’re most compatible with in terms of work culture, schedule, and ideas.

-Don’t just settle for jobs that pay the bills.
+Don’t just settle for jobs that pay the bills as a fresh graduate.
 Practice these strategies and you will soon find an online job that is equal parts fulfilling financially and professionally.